darencorp/BookRoom/README.txt

 Getting Started
 ---------------

-- cd <directory containing this file>
+For intall:

+- install python 3.4 or 3.5
-- $VENV/bin/pip install -e .
+- run pip install virtualenv

-- $VENV/bin/initialize_BookRoom_db development.ini

-- $VENV/bin/pserve development.ini
+- remove env/ dir.
+- python -m virtualenv env

+If you have Windows:

+- env\Scripts\python setup.py develop

+If you have *UNIX:

+- env/bin/python3 setup.py develop